MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#interpretability">:open_file_folder: [<b><i>Full List of Interpretability</i></b>]</a>.

+- Explainable Artificial Intelligence (XAI): What we know and what is left to attain Trustworthy Artificial Intelligence. [[paper]](https://www.sciencedirect.com/science/article/pii/S1566253523001148)
+  - Sajid Ali, Tamer Abuhmed, Shaker El-Sappagh, Khan Muhammad, Jose M. Alonso-Moral, Roberto Confalonieri, Riccardo Guidotti, Javier Del Ser, Natalia Díaz-Rodríguez, Francisco Herrera. *Information Fusion*
+  - Key Word: Explainable Artificial Intelligence.
+  - <details><summary>Digest</summary> In conclusion, the increasing use of AI in complex applications has led to a need for eXplainable AI (XAI) methods to enhance trust in the decision-making of AI models.
+XAI has become a significant research area, and this review paper provides a comprehensive overview of current research and trends in the field.
+The study categorizes XAI techniques into four axes, including data explainability, model explainability, post-hoc explainability, and assessment of explanations.
+The review also presents available evaluation metrics, open-source packages, and datasets for XAI, along with future research directions.
+The paper emphasizes the importance of tailoring explanation content to specific user types and outlines the significance of explainability in terms of legal demands, user viewpoints, and application orientation.
+The examination of XAI techniques and evaluation through a critical review of 410 articles, published between January 2016 and October 2022, in reputable journals and research databases, makes this article a valuable resource for XAI researchers and researchers from other disciplines looking to implement effective XAI methods for data analysis and decision-making.

 - Concept-Monitor: Understanding DNN training through individual neurons. [[paper]](https://arxiv.org/abs/2304.13346)
   - Mohammad Ali Khan, Tuomas Oikarinen, Tsui-Wei Weng.
   - Key Word: Individual Neurons; Interpretable Training.